isomerpages/sportsg-safesport/_resources/Respondent's Guide to Hearings.md

 <p></p>
 <p>Unlike court processes which are adversarial, the objective of these proceedings
 is inquisitorial in nature.
-Therefore, there is no direct questioning of the Affected Party and/or other witnesses except by the Disciplinary Committee.</p>
+Therefore, there is no direct questioning of the Affected Party and/or other witnesses except by the independent Disciplinary Committee.</p>
 <p></p>
 <p>For more information, please see Section 18.11 of the Handbook.</p>
 <p></p>